Christian1984/vfrmap-for-vr/README.md

 - `--log [level]`: Set log level and enable logging to file. `[level]` can be any of `debug | info | warn | error | off` (defaults to `off`).
 Use together with flag `--verbose` to also log to `stdout`.
 This will override/adjust the settings previously set through the GUI.
 Also, if you encounter issues during FSKneeboard startup, running `fskneeboard.exe --log debug` is the way to go!
 - `--verbose`: Enable verbose mode.
-- `--wipemaptilecaches`: Remove all cached map tiles from the internal map tile cache
+- `--wipemaptilecaches`: Remove all cached map tiles from the internal map tile cache.
 - `--noupdatecheck`: Prevent FSKneeboard from checking the GitHub API for updates every three days.
-- `--quietshutdown`: Prevent FSKneeboard from showing a prompt after disconnecting from MSFS
+- `--quietshutdown`: Prevent FSKneeboard from showing a prompt after disconnecting from MSFS.
+- `--maxramusage [number of bytes]`: Set the maximum memory footprint shared across all maptile caches to `[number of bytes]` bytes (defaults to 8 * 256 * 1024 * 1024 bytes, roughly 2 GB).

 ![Quietshutdown Shortcut](screenshots/fskneeboard-quietshutdown.png)